Famous/famous/guides/migrating-0.2-to-0.3.md

 ### Upgrading a _Grunt Toolbelt_ / Yeoman installation

-If you started your project with the advanced installation steps (i.e., via `$ yo famous`), change line 30 in your project's `bower.json` file to:
+If you started your project with the advanced installation steps (i.e., via `$ yo famous`), change lines 29 and 30 in your project's `bower.json` file to:

 ```
+"famous-polyfills": "~0.3.0",
 "famous": "~0.3.0"
 ```